Ray Lewis: 2001 season

 In 2001, Lewis earned his fifth consecutive Pro Bowl selection, when he led the NFL in tackles with 162 and earned first-team All-Pro honors.
+In Week 12, he had a career-high 18 total tackles and one sack in the 39–27 victory over the Colts.
 In Week 15, he earned his third AFC Defensive Player of the Week honor in a 15–0 shutout of the Cincinnati Bengals.
+He had two interceptions and 11 total tackles in the win.
 The Ravens earned a playoff berth with a 10–6 record.
-In the Ravens' two playoff games, he totaled 17 tackles, three forced fumbles, and one pass deflection as the team's season ended in the Divisional Round.
+In the Ravens' two playoff games, he totaled 17 tackles, three forced fumbles, and one pass deflection as the team's season ended in the divisional round.

 2002 season

 In 2002, Lewis was limited to only five games due to a shoulder injury.
 He still managed to rank fifth on the team with 58 tackles.
 In addition, Lewis compiled two interceptions, two pass deflections, a forced fumble and a fumble recovery.
-Lewis earned AFC Defensive Player of the Week honors in Week 4 against the Denver Broncos after posting 18 tackles (11 solo), two pass deflections, and an interception.
+Lewis earned AFC Defensive Player of the Week honors in Week 4 against the Denver Broncos after posting and tying his career-high with 18 tackles (11 solo), two pass deflections, and an interception.
 After having been selected to the Pro Bowl for five consecutive seasons (1997–2001), Lewis's streak was stopped by his season-ending injury.
 In his absence, the Baltimore Ravens defense finished ranked 19th in points allowed the team as a whole finished with a 7–9 record.

-2003 season
+2003 season: Second Defensive Player of the Year award

 Lewis was the leading vote recipient for the 2003 AP All-Pro team, earning 49 of 50 votes.
 He also won the annual AP NFL Defensive Player of the Year with 43 votes out of 50.
 He was named to his sixth career Pro Bowl for the 2003 season.
 Additionally, Lewis earned Pro Football Weekly, PFWA, and Football Digest Defensive MVP honors and was named to Dr. Z's Sports Illustrated All-Pro team, Pro Football Weekly's All-NFL team, Pro Football Weekly's All-AFC team, Football Digest's All-Pro first team, and The Sporting News' All-Pro team.
 Lewis also earned the KC 101 AFC Defensive Player of the Year award for the 3rd time in four years, the 2003 NFL Alumni Linebacker Of The Year, and finished with 161 tackles, one and a half sacks, six interceptions, two forced fumbles, two fumble recoveries, 14 pass deflections, and one touchdown.
-He was named NFL Defensive Player of the Month for November and AFC Defensive Player of the Week for his 15-tackle, one-interception performance against the Pittsburgh Steelers in Week 17.
+He was named NFL Defensive Player of the Month for November and AFC Defensive Player of the Week for his 15-tackle, one-interception performance against the Pittsburgh Steelers in week 17.
 In the Wild Card Round loss to the Tennessee Titans, Lewis totaled 17 tackles.